federicomazzini/Solidity-Security-Example/README.md

 ### This Example is a Work in Progress

 For now, it contains examples on:
-* Managinf addresses with Solidity.
+* Managing addresses with Solidity.

 For more information visit the [Basic Example](https://github.com/federicomazzini/Solidity-Examples).